hhsandoval/hhsandoval.github.io/index.md

 ### Refereed Publications

 1. **[The Role of Consumer Confidence in Forecasting Consumption, Evidence from Florida](https://doi.org/10.1002/soej.12528)**
-   with Anita Walsh
-   *Southern Economic Journal, 88(2): 757-788, 2021*
+   with Anita Walsh. *Southern Economic Journal, 88(2): 757-788, 2021*

 2. **[Social Capital in Labor Market Access and Poverty in Mexico](http://biblioteca.ciess.org/adiss/r458/social_capital_in_labor_market_access_and_poverty_in_mexico)**
-  with Martin Lima
-  *Well-being and Social Policy, 9(1): 49-71, 2014*
+  with Martin Lima. *Well-being and Social Policy, 9(1): 49-71, 2014*

-3. **[Negative Net Incomes and the Measurement of Poverty: A Note](https://ideas.repec.org/a/ega/rafega/200903.html)** with Carlos Urzúa
-   *Journal of Management, Finance, and Economics, 3(1): 29-36, 2009*
+3. **[Negative Net Incomes and the Measurement of Poverty: A Note](https://ideas.repec.org/a/ega/rafega/200903.html)** with Carlos Urzúa. *Journal of Management, Finance, and Economics, 3(1): 29-36, 2009*

-4. **[TIPs for the Analysis of Poverty in Mexico, 1992-2005](https://ideas.repec.org/a/ega/rafega/200806.html)** with Carlos Urzúa and Alejandra Macías
-   *Journal of Management, Finance, and Economics, 2(1): 74-91, 2008*
+4. **[TIPs for the Analysis of Poverty in Mexico, 1992-2005](https://ideas.repec.org/a/ega/rafega/200806.html)** with Carlos Urzúa and Alejandra Macías. *Journal of Management, Finance, and Economics, 2(1): 74-91, 2008*

 ### Research Reports